memgraph/docs/cypher-manual/reading-existing-data.md

 The `UNWIND` clause is used to unwind a list of values as individual rows.

-Example, produce rows out of a single list.
+To produce rows out of a single list use the following query:

 ```cypher
 UNWIND [1,2,3] AS listElement RETURN listElement;